genesys-neu/IARPA-IQ-CSP-Docker/README.md

 # IARPA-IQ-CSP-Docker

 This Docker container (6.1 GB) was built to run the "IARPA-IQ-API" and "IARPA-IQ-CSP-Fusion" repositories for anomaly detection in LTE signals without the need to manually install specific package versions.
-For more instructions on how to run the "IARPA-IQ-API" Docker, visit [here](https://github.com/genesys-neu/IARPA-IQ-Docker)
+For more instructions on how to run the "IARPA-IQ-API" docker container or interface, visit [here.](https://github.com/genesys-neu/IARPA-IQ-Docker)

 Please send all questions to either gu.je or d.roy {@northeastern.edu}, thanks!